Pass Expressions with Analytics Extensions

 If no connection can be established, an error message is displayed.
 Click Show Details in the message to see any diagnostic information returned by the server.

-You might need to send a workbook that contains external service functionality to other users, who may be using different copies of Tableau Desktop on other computers.
-Or, users may download a workbook from Tableau Server that contains external service functionality.
-If you share your workbook with someone, they must configure external service connections on their computers.
+You might need to send a workbook that contains analytics extension functionality to other users, who may be using different copies of Tableau Desktop on other computers.
+Or, users may download a workbook from Tableau Server that contains analytics extension functionality.
+If you share your workbook with someone, they must configure analytics extension connections on their computers.